Testing-Tutorials/jest-intro/README.md

 - Unit Tests:
   We may write multiple Unit - Tests, for one and the same thing.
 And we may check for more than just one thing.
 And also check for false, true, or opposites.

+NOTE: The repo of this tutorial has 6 remote branches:

+In order to follow the second part [JavaScript Testing - Mocking Async Code](https://www.youtube.com/watch?v=4Fl5GH4eYZ8&list=RDCMUCSJbGtTlrDami-tDGPUV9-w&index=2) you need to `git checkout async-code`